MaheedharBhamidipati/maheedhar_bhamidipati/README.md

 I'm a **VLSI Design Engineer** passionate about the intersection of **Artificial Intelligence** and **Semiconductor Design**.
 My work spans the full FPGA/ASIC design workflow — from RTL coding and UVM-based verification to synthesis optimization and FPGA deployment.
 I'm currently pioneering **AIDEA**, an AI-powered platform for RTL analysis and ASIC/FPGA automation that brings the power of LLMs into the EDA domain.

-With peer-reviewed publications on **IEEE Xplore** and **Springer**, hands-on experience with industry-grade EDA toolchains (Vivado, ModelSim, Cadence Genus, Synopsys), and a deep interest in **hardware-aware AI**, I'm building the future of intelligent semiconductor design — one clock cycle at a time.
+With peer-reviewed publications on **Elsevier**, **IEEE Xplore**, and **Springer**, hands-on experience with industry-grade EDA toolchains (Vivado, ModelSim, Cadence Genus, Synopsys), and a deep interest in **hardware-aware AI**, I'm building the future of intelligent semiconductor design — one clock cycle at a time.

 <br/>